mikepatel/NBA-Web/README.md

 * When creating a database, split larger items into separate data types in order to improve app speed (reduce the amount of content that needs to be rendered)
 * Bubble elements are positioned absolutely
 * Bubble pages are responsive
-* 3 types of Bubble elements
+* Types of Bubble elements
     1. UI elements (clickable interactions)
     2. Containers
     3. Input forms (enter information)